OmniFocus Tags Directory

 🔁 Routine — Productive routines (e.g., “Process: office inbox”) are essential to living a productive life.
 It can be helpful to tag actions or even entire projects (e.g., “Perform Morning Review”) with a Routine tag and to take care of routine tasks at specific points during the day.

 📆 Schedule — If your life and work involve a lot of scheduling, consider having a tag dedicated to identifying scheduling-related actions (e.g., “Schedule: time for weekly review”).
-It can be very handy to see all your scheduling actions together, whether you’re scheduling time independently or collaborating with a team.
+It can be very handy to see all your scheduling actions together, whether scheduling time independently or collaborating with a team.

 ✍ Writing — When you get into a good flow, you may find that writing projects flow easily.
 Conversely, jumping between writing projects and totally unrelated work involves a “context switch” that can significantly hamper your progress.
 This tag can be helpful for easily identifying writing tasks.